“We help other people because we can, or because it makes us feel

 “Rule number one: wear loose clothing.
 No Problem.

+Rule number two: no alcohol for the next three days.
 Slight problem.
 I'll miss my evening glass of wine but figure I can go for three days without and compensate later.

+And the last rule: absolutely no coffee or tea or caffeine of any kind.
 Big problem.
 This rule hits me like a sucker punch and sure would have knocked me to the floor had I not been sitting there already.
 I'm eying the exits, plotting my escape.
 I knew enlightenment came at a price, but i had no idea the price was this steep.
 A sense of real panic sets in.
 How am I going to survive for the next seventy-two hours without a single cup of coffee?”

 ― Eric Weiner